UBC-MDS/introduction-machine-learning/chapters/en/slides/module1/module1_end.md

 By the end of the module, students are expected to:

-- Be able to explain motivation to study machine learning;
+- Be able to explain motivation to study machine learning.
-- Be able to differentiate between supervised and unsupervised learning
+- Be able to differentiate between supervised and unsupervised learning.
-- Differentiate between classification and regression problems
+- Differentiate between classification and regression problems.
-- Explain machine learning terminology such as features, targets, training, and error
+- Explain machine learning terminology such as features, targets, training, and error.
-- Use DummyClassifier/ Dummy Regressor as a baseline for machine learning problems
+- Use DummyClassifier/ Dummy Regressor as a baseline for machine learning problems.
-- Explain the `.fit()` and `.predict()` paradigm and use `.score()` method of ML models
+- Explain the `.fit()` and `.predict()` paradigm and use `.score()` method of ML models.

 Notes: